inakivazquez/gymtonic/docs/block_push.md

 The agent has to push the block towards the target area.

 ### Action Space
 The action space has two continuous dimensions.
-The first one [-1, 1] represents the rotation to apply to the agent, the second, also in the range [-1, 1], represents the speed to move in the forward direction according to the agent orientation (negative values move backwards).
+The first one [-1, 1] represents the speed to move in the forward direction according to the agent orientation (negative values move backwards), the second, also in the range [-1, 1], represents the rotation to apply during the movement.

 ### Observation Space
 The state is an 5-dimensional vector representing: